sagemath/trac_to_gh/Issue 8776.md

 # Issue 8776: notebook: sage notebook undo doesn't really work, due to not enough (=no) automatic snapshots, or other bugs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8776

 Original creator: was